-- Occupation Vice President and Director of Research at Greenlight Capital, Inc. Experience Mr. Vinit Sethi is Vice President and Director of Research at Greenlight Capital, Inc. and has been a partner of Greenlight since 2000.
+Occupation Vice President and Director of Research at Greenlight Capital, Inc. Experience Mr. Vinit Sethi is Vice President and Director of Research at Greenlight Capital, Inc. and has been a partner of Greenlight since 2000.
 Mr. Sethi began his career as a financial analyst in the mergers and acquisitions group at Lazard Frères & Co.
 LLC, a financial advisory and asset management firm.
 At Lazard, he was involved in mergers, acquisitions, divestitures, spin-offs and leveraged recapitalizations.
 After leaving Lazard, Mr. Sethi joined Chartwell Investments, a leveraged buyout firm.
 Mr. Sethi joined Greenlight as a Research Analyst in 1998 and he became a Partner in 2000 and Director of Research in 2006.
 Mr. Sethi graduated summa cum laude from the University of Pennsylvania in 1995.
 He earned both a B.S.E. from the Wharton School and a B.A. from the College of Arts and Sciences.
 Mr. Sethi received an honors distinction from the Economics Department, which named him the top student in the graduating class.
 Skills & Qualifications Mr. Sethi's qualifications to serve as a director on the Board include his broad and deep understanding of financial analytics and successful leadership at one of the leading value-oriented hedge funds, as well as his deep knowledge of investing and experience assessing businesses.
-WILLIAM N. THORI NDIKE, JR. Age; Address Address 52; c/o Housatonic Partners, 800 Boylston Street, Suite 2220, Boston, MA 02199 Occupation Managing Director of Housatonic Partners investment fund based in Manhattan with approximately \$4 billion in assets under management.
+WILLIAM N. THOR NDIKE, JR. Age; Address 52; c/o Housatonic Partners, 800 Boylston Street, Suite 2220, Boston, MA 02199 Occupation Managing Director of Housatonic Partners Experience William N. Thorndike, Jr. is the Managing Director of Housatonic Partners, a leading middle market private equity firm that he founded in 1994 with offices in Boston and San Francisco.
+He is also Senior Advisor to Brahman Capital, a public market investment fund based in Manhattan with approximately \$4 billion in assets under management.
+Mr. Thorndike has served as a director of over 30 companies and currently serves as Chairman of CONSOL Energy Inc., where

-43; c/o Greenlight Capital, Inc., 2 Grand Central Tower, 24th Floor, New York, New York 10017 and Nominating Committees) and the Stanford Business School Trust (where he was Chair of the Private Equity Committee).
-Mr. Thorndike is currently a Trustee of WGBH in Boston and the Board Chair at College of the Atlantic in Bar Harbor, Maine.
+43; c/o Greenlight Capital, Inc., 2 Grand Central Tower, 24th Floor, New York, New York 10017